7 Stadium Technologies for Smart Sports Stadiums

 Another Job Killed By Automation

 Not a major league team?
 Not a problem.
 The last startup on this list, Veo, comes from Copenhagen, Denmark.
 With seed capital funding just over $2 million, the idea behind Veo is to offer cameraman-less recording technology so that any soccer (or football, as our Euro readership would prefer) club, regardless of its size, can record, edit, and live stream its matches.
 Its AI-powered detectors independently track the ball and the players.
-You can see the solution at play here:

 The device supports up to six hours of continuous recording, and is being used by football clubs across Europe today.
 If Veo ever decides to cross the pond, the 20,000 camera operators currently employed in the United States don’t have to worry about “moving on to more value-add activities.”
 That’s because the solution is meant to record all the games that are not being recorded today.